BrandNewCongress/DEPRECATED-website/src/static/site/fundraisingteam.md

 ## How to join the Fundraising Team

 This team is just starting up and is not yet recruiting.
-If you are interested in joining this team when we are ready to take on more people, send an [e-mail us](mailto:us@brandnewcongress.org)
+If you are interested in joining this team when we are ready to take on more people, send us an [e-mail](mailto:us@brandnewcongress.org)